 Composition 21 is supported by The Nancy A. Nasher and David J. Haemisegger Family Fund for Exhibitions and is made possible, in part, by Ellen Cassilly, Frank Konhaus and the Cassilhaus Artist-in-Residence Program.

-The Nasher Museum will install Vessel by Radcliffe Bailey as the first sculpture in the new park.
+The Nasher Museum has installed Vessel by Radcliffe Bailey as the first sculpture in the new park.
 Vessel is a 13-foot cone of steel with an open ceiling that creates a skyscape, while a conch shell perched high emanates an ambient soundscape.
 The conch shell loosely alludes to ocean crossings and the Middle Passage in the Atlantic slave trade, recurring themes in the artist’s work.